M. E. Sarotte

 Mary Elise Sarotte (born 1968) is an American historian of the post–Cold War era.
-She is the Marie-Josée and Henry R. Kravis Distinguished Professor of Historical Studies at the Henry A. Kissinger Center for Global Affairs, which is part of Johns Hopkins University.
+She was the Marie-Josée and Henry R. Kravis Distinguished Professor of Historical Studies at the Henry A. Kissinger Center for Global Affairs, which is part of Johns Hopkins University.
+She is now the Director of the Brady-Johnson Program in Grand Strategy and Professor of Global Affairs and Management at Yale University.

 Sarotte earned an AB in history and science from Harvard University, and a PhD in history at Yale University.
 Her book Not One Inch was shortlisted for the 2022 Cundill History Prize.